leye3664/AWS-ALX/Static web Folder/README.md

 •	Value: Marketing

 11. Choose Save changes to save the tag.
-Next, you will configure the bucket for static website hosting.
+Next, I configured the bucket for static website hosting.

 12. Stay in the Properties console.